chasewyrick/Wyrick-s_Repo_List/README.md

 Julioverne's Repo
 http://julioverne.github.io/

-Karen's Repo
+Karen's Repo (OLD)
-http://cydia.angelxwind.net - AppSync Unified (Use to allow for the installation of unsigned, fakesigned, or ad-hoc signed IPA packages on an iOS device)
+<del>http://cydia.angelxwind.net</del> - AppSync Unified (Use to allow for the installation of unsigned, fakesigned, or ad-hoc signed IPA packages on an iOS device)

 Karen's Repo (NEW)
 https://cydia.akemi.ai/